• Donate

 On the third day, an hour before his demise, suddenly “… some force smote him in the chest and side, making it harder to breath; he sank through the hole and there at the bottom was a light.”

-In the midst of his agony, he looks upon his wife and son and feels overwhelming compassion for them, for they must continue living their shallow, meaningless existence without any hope for redemption.
-For Ivan Ilyich, however, in an instant, all pain and suffering cease, and he is bathed in epiphanic luminosity:
+In the midst of his agony, he looks upon his wife and son and feels overwhelming compassion for them, for they must continue living their shallow, meaningless existence without any hope for peace or redemption.
+For Ivan Ilyich, however, in an instant, all pain and suffering have passed away, and he is bathed in epiphanic stillness:

 ‘Where are you, pain?’
 He began to watch for it.
 ‘Yes, here it is.
 Well, what of it?
 Let the pain be.
 And death?
 Where is it?’
 He searched for his former habitual fear of death and did not find it.
 ‘Where is it?
 What death?’
 There was no fear because there was no death either.
 In place of death there was light.
 ‘So that’s what it is!’ he suddenly exclaimed aloud.
 ‘What joy!’